Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: METHODOLOGY

-To facilitate the generalization ability of the model, we train the model by reconstructing all sensor readings at time $T$ instead of just unknown locations like~\cite{appleby2020kriging} and simultaneously optimize the $L2$ loss of short-term outputs $\mathbf{\hat{Y}}_T^s$ and long-term results $\mathbf{\hat{Y}}_T^l$.
+To strengthen the generalization ability, we train our model by reconstructing all sensor signals instead of just target locations like Appleby \etal~\cite{appleby2020kriging} and simultaneously optimize the MAE loss of short-term outputs $\mathbf{\hat{Y}}_\tau^s$ as well as long-term results $\mathbf{\hat{Y}}_\tau^l$:

+The training procedure of DualSTN can be summarized in Algorithm~\ref{algo1}.
+For each iteration, we randomly sample a subgraph and its corresponding sensor readings to train the model.
+Note that we adopt the same subgraph and node division for each batch to simplify the implementation.